Joe Howley

 Joseph Howley, from Oranmore, County Galway, was a member of the Irish Volunteers.
-He mobilized and led a combined contingent of 106 Volunteers from Oranmore Including Tommy Furey and neighboring Maree on Easter Tuesday morning of the 1916 Easter Rising.
-Their plan was to attack the Oranmore barracks.
-The company failed to capture the barracks, and his men to join those of Liam Mellows.
+He mobilized and led a combined contingent of 106 Volunteers from Oranmore to attack the Oranmore barracks on the Tuesday morning of the 1916 Easter Rising.
+The company failed to capture the barracks, and joined those of Liam Mellows.
 According to the reports, Howley was the revenue collector-general.